No insurance required

 As constipation is a side effect to look out for, we recommend having a diet rich in fiber and drinking plenty of water, as doing so can minimize constipation.

-We recommend you to exercise while on GLP-1/GIP Injections, but it is not required.
-You may lose muscle mass while losing weight, and exercising regularly helps retain your muscle mass and fitness.
+Regular exercise while on GLP-1/GIP injections is highly recommended, but not required.
+You may lose muscle mass while losing weight, and exercising regularly helps retain your muscle mass and fitness, as well as maximize your weight loss.

 We ship medications, including compounded options like GLP-1 Injections and GLP-1/GIP Injections, to most U.S. states.
 However, state laws vary regarding the shipping of compounded medications.
 Final eligibility for shipping to your specific address will be confirmed based on your state of residence and the prescribed treatment during your telehealth consultation.